TragerJoswig-Jones/Safe-Current-Magnitude-Limit-Inverter-Control/README.md

 ## Notes

 The simulation results in this paper take the voltage magnitude to be 120 V. This should be the nominal voltage value not the voltage magnitude.
 Correcting this simply scales the simulation results.
+This is corrected in the code in this repository now.

 The control Lyapunov function used in the paper is $V(x) = (x - x^{\*})^\top (x - x^{\*})$.
 The paper incorrectly states that $V(x) = x^\top x$.